sbb-design-systems/sbb-angular/src/angular/menu/menu.md

 ### Toggling the menu programmatically

 The menu exposes an API to open/close programmatically.
-Please note that in this case, an `sbbMenuTriggerFor` directive is still necessary to attach the menu to a trigger element in the DOM.
+Please note that in this case, an `sbbMenuTriggerFor` or `sbbContextmenuTriggerFor` directive is still necessary to attach the menu to a trigger element in the DOM.

 ```ts
 class MyComponent {